walkerRnD/codebuff/musings.knowledge.md

 [x] CTRL-C doesn't work

 [] Kill if it continues too far without user prompt.
-[] Give it a new marker token that will await all file changes, so then it can run tsc or tests, etc.
-    - It is using grep to see if changes went through, but they haven't so gets in a loop.
 [] Prompt it not to generate the whole file when just making a local edit.
 Consider just reproducting the function edited.
 Or a block a code.
     - Before editing a file, get it to say what changes it will make and then edit just those sections.
 [] Consider confirming with the user whether to go ahead and make a change if not that confident or want more input from the user